terrierteam/ir_measures/docs/measures.rst

 -------------------------

-Version of the Not (but Nearly) Expected Reciprocal Rank (NERR) measure, version from eq.
-8.
+Version of the Not (but Nearly) Expected Reciprocal Rank (NERR) measure, version from Equation (8) of the the following paper.

 ::